 I think I can speak for all DX-peditions when requesting to transmit only FULL CALL SIGNS.
 Sending partial calls is slowing down the QSO rate and is also distorting the QSO rhythm.
 Fortunately only a few people doing that.

-In order to achieve a high QSO rate, one should show the audience (the DXers) how the game has to be played in order to have a chance to make a QSO.
+In order to achieve a high QSO rate, one should show the audience (the DXers) how the game has to be played in order having a chance to make a successful QSO.
 This requires the DX-pedition station to show clearly how the work is done and even more important, to do this consistently.
 My practice is to call a station, exchange the reports and conclude the contact with R TU.
 This is the sign that the audience can call again.
 In case a station makes a correction on his/her call during the exchange of reports, I will repeat the corrected call sign followed by R TU.

 Once I have started to work a station, I’m committed to finalize that QSO.
-This sometimes led to continuous requests to QRX and standby in order to complete the QSO.
-As a result, we lost time and the opportunity to give others a chance but most important, we were able to complete a QSO that was initiated and shows all others that it was useless to interfere or steal a QSO.
+This sometimes led to continuous requests to QRX and standby in order being able to complete the QSO.
+As a result, we loose time and the opportunity to give others a chance but most important, we were able to complete a QSO that was initiated and shows all others that it was useless to interfere or steal a QSO.
 In other situations I had to ask the Europeans to standby and to give JA, VK/ZL or US a chance.
 On a few occasions I was about to stop the operation for a while due to the lack of cooperation.

 I have also noticed that some stations sending their call continuously until I pick them out of the pile up.
 This is not a good practice and will only cause more trouble to pick a call sign.

 One note on the announcements on the DX-clusters